Skip to content

 reviewing brand metrics on a report

 Brand metrics are the vital signs of your brand's health.
-They’re pieces of data that combine to show how others perceive your brand.
-It’s like checking the pulse of everything from awareness to loyalty—your brand marketing metrics will show you whether your brand is thriving or getting lost in the noise.
+They’re essential pieces of data that show how others perceive your brand.
+They will show you whether your brand is thriving or getting lost in the noise.

-With brand tracking, it’s not enough to look at sales figures alone— they tell part of a much bigger story.
-That’s why you also need to consider other metrics like brand recall, customer engagement, and net promoter score.
+With brand tracking, sales figures alone are not enough to measure brand performance — they tell a small part of a much bigger story.
+You also need to consider brand awareness metrics like brand recall, customer engagement, and net promoter score.

 These metrics expose nuances about the why behind your sales, giving you an inside look at where your brand excels and where it might fall short.